cmn0705/Twitter_and_News_Text_Mining/README.md

 **Limitation**: For instant run, you can only get tweets from the last 7 days (Twitter limitation).
 If want more data, you can run the program in auto mode for an extended time.

 **Note**: The data pipline for this project starts from Tweets, but you can use many parts of this project for any other kind of text, such as News.
-In facts, some of the part demonstrated here is  overkilled for short-texts like tweets and more appropirate for long documents.
+In fact, some of the parts demonstrated here is  overkilled for short-texts like tweets and more appropirate for long documents.

 **Notebooks:**
 - Get Tweets with a keyword and save to CSV or JSON files